ReGIS: Description

-Each of these commands uses the various coordinate modes in different ways, and some have additional parameters that were enclosed in parentheses.
+Each of these commands uses the various coordinate modes in different ways, and some have additional parameters that are enclosed in parentheses.
 Commands can be followed by one or more parameters, allowing continued drawing from a single command.
 The interpreter is not case sensitive.

 Some ReGIS terminals support color, using a series of registers.
 These can be set with the S command using a variety of color input styles. s(m3(r100g0b0)) sets color register ("map") 3 to "r"ed using the RGB color system, while s(m3(h120l50s100)) does the same using the HLS system.
 The W command likewise sets a wide variety of different styles, mostly for masking, fills and brushes.

 Finally, ReGIS allows commands to be stored into a macrograph and then recalled using the @ operator.
 Up to 10,000 characters of code can be stored in the macros, each named with a single letter.
 The advantage is that the series of operations in the macro can be invoked by sending only two characters over the serial port, as opposed to the entire sequence of commands.